pupil-labs/pupil-docs/src/neon/basic-concepts/data-streams.md

 Blinks are detected automatically in Pupil Cloud after uploading a recording and are part of the downloadable data.

 The blink detection algorithm is operating directly on the eye video to detect the movement patterns of blinks.
+Read more about the algorithm in the [Pupil Labs blink detector whitepaper](https://docs.google.com/document/d/1JLBhC7fmBr6BR59IT3cWgYyqiaM8HLpFxv5KImrN-qE/export?format=pdf).
+The algorithm will soon be released as open-source

 ## Scene Video
 The front-facing scene camera is located in the center of the Neon Module.
 It records video at 30 Hz and 1600x1200 px resolution with a field of view of 132°x81°.